Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: DFT plus DMFT

 First principles calculations were performed using WIEN2k full-potential linearized augmented plane wave (FP-LAPW) ab initio package\cite{pblaha} within the DFT formalism\cite{dft} to get the electronic structure and density of states (DOS).
-1000 k-points with $10 \times 10 \times 10$ k-mesh (with the cutoff parameter, Rk$_{max}$ = 7.5) employed here and generalized gradient approximation Perdew-Burke-Ernzerhof (GGA-PBE) exchange correlation potential is chosen.
-The muffin-tin radius, R$_{mt}$ was chosen 2.5 a.u. for Bi, Se, Au and Ag for different intercalation.
-The cell parameters and atomic coordinates (fractional) are derived from earlier experiment\cite{koski}, and then these paramaters are varied to get the energy minimized crystal structure in intercalated Bi$_2$Se$_3$.
-Finally self consistent field (scf) calculations are converged upto 0.0001 eV energy separation between the final states.
+A $10 \times 10 \times 10$ $k$-mesh (with the cutoff parameter, R$k_{max}$ = 7.5) is employed here and a generalized gradient approximation Perdew-Burke-Ernzerhof (GGA-PBE) exchange correlation potential is chosen.
+The muffin-tin radius, R$_{mt}$ is chosen to be 2.5 a.u. for Bi, Se, Au and Ag for different intercalation densities.
+The cell parameters and the (fractional) atomic coordinates are derived following earlier experiment\cite{koski}, and then these parameters are varied to get the energy minimized crystal structure in the intercalated Bi$_2$Se$_3$.
+Finally the self consistent field (scf) calculations are computed with an accuracy of 0.0001 eV.
 Thus from the converged scf calculations we have figured out the band structure and the DOS.
-The band structure and the atom-resolved DOS are displayed in Fig.1 and Fig.2.
-The DOS manifests partially occupied Se-4p, Bi-6p and Ag-5s bands (denoted as a,b,c orbitals later) near the Fermi level in silver-intercalation whereas Se-4p, Bi-6p and Au-6s (denoted as a, b, c orbitals later) bands near the Fermi level in gold intercalated Bi$_2$Se$_3$.
-Our results for parent Bi$_2$Se$_3$ are in accordance with the previous calculations\cite{ref16-17zhang2009}.
+The band structure and atom-resolved DOS is displayed in Fig.1 and Fig.2.
+The DOS manifests partially occupied Se-4p, Bi-6p and Ag-5s bands (denoted later as a, b, c orbitals respectively) near the Fermi level in Ag intercalation, whereas Se-4p, Bi-6p and Au-6s (denoted later as a, b, c orbitals respectively) bands near the Fermi level in the Au intercalated Bi$_2$Se$_3$.
+Our results for the parent Bi$_2$Se$_3$ are in accordance with the previous calculations\cite{ref16-17zhang2009}.
 For example, the energy bandgap of about 0.3 eV which matches nicely with the earlier experimental data.
-We have calculated parent bandstructure both with and without the spin-orbit coupling (SOC).
-Comparing both of them with the existing results, we conclude that SOC induces the anti-crossing feature around the $\Gamma$ point which indicates inversion between the conduction and the valance band, thereby showing topological insulating nature of Bi$_2$Se$_3$.
+We have calculated the parent bandstructure both with and without the spin-orbit coupling (SOC).
+Comparing both of them with the existing results, we have concluded that SOC induces an anti-crossing feature around the $\Gamma$ point which indicates inversion of the conduction and the valance band, thereby showing Dirac semi-metallic nature of Bi$_2$Se$_3$.